discordjs/guide/guide/command-handling/adding-features.md

 Since help messages can get messy, you'll be DMing it to the message author instead of posting it in the requested channel.
 However, there is something significant you should consider: the possibility of not being able to DM the user, whether it be that they have DMs disabled on that server or overall, or they have the bot blocked.
 For that reason, you should `.catch()` it and let them know.

 ::: tip
 If you weren't already aware, `.send()` takes two parameters: the content to send, and the message options to pass in.
-You can read about the `MessageOptions` type <docs-link path="typedef/MessageOptions">here</docs-link>.
+You can read about the `MessageOptions` type <DocsLink path="typedef/MessageOptions">here</DocsLink>.
 Using `split: true` here will automatically split our help message into two or more messages in the case that it exceeds the 2,000 character limit.
 :::

 ::: tip